NewsLocal News

 and last updated

-BALTIMORE — Baltimore's Department of Public Works has been under tense scrutiny over unsafe and unsanitary working conditions.
+BALTIMORE — Baltimore's Department of Public Works remains under tense scrutiny over unsafe and unsanitary working conditions.

 In August an employee named Ronald Silver died on duty of heat exhaustion.

-Silver's death followed a highly critical inspector general's report that highlighted poor conditions faced by workers each day.
+Silver's death followed a highly critical inspector general's report highlighting poor conditions faced by workers each day.

 Their findings were released Thursday.

-The review determined DPW only had a draft version of a plan to prevent heat related illness at the time of Silver's death, but nothing official, which goes against Maryland Occupational Safety and Health Administration guidelines.
+At the time of Silver's death the review determined DPW only had a draft version of a plan to prevent heat-related illness, but nothing official, which goes against Maryland Occupational Safety and Health Administration regulations published last month.

 RELATED: Changes coming to protect Maryland workers from dangerous heat

-One key issue uncovered was the agency had no clear point person responsible for ensuring worker safety, training, and compliance.
+One key issue uncovered was DPW had no clear point person responsible for ensuring worker safety, training, and compliance.

-This meant no true protocols were in place in the event an employee suffered a heat related emergency.
+This meant no protocols were in place for heat related emergencies.

 "CMC identified a lack of supervisory training, responsibility, and accountability as one of the common refrains that the firm reported hearing.
 Supervisors told CMC that they believed it was the responsibility of frontline workers to account for their own safety and security.
 This issue was compounded by a lack of leadership training, particularly for those individuals who had been promoted from within the ranks of DPW."

-This had many straining to finish their work quicker to make their shift shorter.
+This left many straining to quickly finish their work in hopes of shortening their shifts.

-The review also affirmed the inspector general's findings that DPW facilities and vehicles were not well maintained including with proper climate control.
+It also reaffirmed the Inspector General's findings that DPW facilities and vehicles were not well-maintained, including with proper climate control.

 WMAR-2 News previously reported how workers at some facilities were forced to ask for essentials such as toilet paper.

-Workers reportedly expressed distrust of DPW management and fear of retaliation if their safety concerns were raised.
+Employees reportedly expressed distrust of DPW management, and fear of retaliation if their safety concerns were raised.

 Based off their findings, Conn Maciel Carey made several policy recommendations moving forward.

-The main one is finalizing the Heat Illness Prevention Plan, which remains in the works.
+The main one is finalizing the Heat Illness Prevention Plan, which is still in the works.

-Conn Maciel Carey suggests DPW implment a stop-work trigger during portions of the day when the heat index reaches its highest point.
+Conn Maciel Carey suggests DPW implement a stop-work trigger during portions of the day when heat indexes reach their highest point.

 Other recommendations include better safety and wellness training, air conditioned work vehicles and facilities, enhanced emergency protocols, more accountability for supervisors and stricter rules against retaliation.